KaterinaTsi/Building-Evacuation-AI-Algorithm/README.md

 2.The program will output:

->Current frontier or queue
+->Current frontier or queue

->States explored
+->States explored

->Path to the goal state once found
+->Path to the goal state once found

->Goal state confirmation
+->Goal state confirmation

 #How it Works